stephenF4563/myfirstRepo/README.md

-# myfirstRepo
-This is my first repository

-Name: MIT fullstack
-Description: Working to develop my coding skill one week at a time
+# Welcome to the Pac-Man Exersize

+Description: This is a classic representation of the Iconic Pac MAn character.
+The

 Usage: these projects help me to meet my goals for the class